Once we understand the concept of measure and beats, we can start reading music.

 Quarter Note Crotchet 1 beat

-Note the relationship of values between the different symbols:
+Note the relationship between the values of the different symbols:

 Each whole note (semibreve):